 - Get Chilly—Cold exposure has been shown to be an effective method in striking a balance with the ANS.
 The contrast between taking a cold shower or dip in a cold body of water and moving to a warm sauna, for example, can immediately activate the sympathetic nervous system in the short term but has long-term positive effects on the vagus nerve.

-- Get Shaking—Singing, humming, and gargling helps activate the muscles at the back of the throat which stimulate the vagus nerve.
+- Get Shaking—Singing, humming, and gargling help activate the muscles at the back of the throat, which stimulate the vagus nerve.
 Gargling water as hard as you can first thing in the morning is an easy way to practice this daily.

 - Exercise—Mild to moderate physical activity stimulates the Vagus nerve.
 This activity can be attenuated by the natural environment.
-We should use our daily outdoor exercise wisely, soaking up natural environments and taking the time to remove our headphones and take in the sounds of our surroundings
+We should use our daily outdoor exercise wisely, soaking up natural environments and taking the time to remove our headphones and taking in the sounds of our surroundings.

 - Getting Adjusted—Regular chiropractic care can help balance the autonomic nervous system and improve brain-body communication for better resilience to stress as well as promote overall health and well-being.